 That’s always been a big part of the appeal of RocKwiz – seeing people you never thought you’d see perform together singing something you weren’t expecting them to.

 Sure, the trivia part of the show is great, too, but hundreds of thousands of people have headed to YouTube to check out clips of the duets (and one group performance) on this list.
-Here are the 10 most viewed (many of which are also available on SBS On Demand, so we've embedded those where possible)...
+Here are 10 of the most viewed (many of which are also available on SBS On Demand, so we've embedded those where possible)...

 1. “Fairytale Of New York” by Tex Perkins and Clare Bowditch